yasudakn/kubeflow-pipelines-clv/install/README.md

 # Configuring AI Platform Pipelines

-1. Select or create a GCP project.
-You must be [Project Owner](https://cloud.google.com/iam/docs/understanding-roles) to complete the configuration.
+1. Select or create a Google Cloud project.
+You must be the [Project Owner](https://cloud.google.com/iam/docs/understanding-roles) to complete the configuration.
 2. Launch [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell)
 3. Enable Cloud Services utilized by the pipelines.
 In addition to the services [enabled by default](https://cloud.google.com/service-usage/docs/enabled-service) you need to enable the following additional services:
    - Compute Engine